 Maintain status quo on land where 600-year-old mosque was bulldozed, Delhi High Court tells DDA

-The bench clarified that the order will not prohibit the authority from carrying out its actions in adjoining areas.
+The bench clarified that the order will not prohibit authorities from carrying out its actions in adjoining areas.

-The Delhi High Court on Monday directed the Delhi Development Authority to maintain status quo on the land where the 600-year-old Akhondji mosque was demolished, reported Live Law.
+The Delhi High Court on Monday directed the Delhi Development Authority to maintain status quo on the land where the 600-year-old Akhondji mosque was demolished, Live Law reported.

 On January 30, the mosque in the national capital’s Mehrauli neighbourhood was bulldozed along with the Behrul Uloom madrasa by the Delhi Development Authority.